 At the same time, however, this Provider Manual contains numerous references to networks, products or services of other companies that are affiliated with but separate and distinct from Arkansas Blue Cross and Blue Shield.
-Most of the participating providers are already familiar with these affiliated companies and their networks, products, and services; nevertheless, to be sure that all providers understand the references in this Manual to affiliated companies and their networks, products and services, a summary of the affiliated companies and their relationship to Arkansas Blue Cross and Blue Shield is in Section 15: Products.
+Most of the participating providers are already familiar with these affiliated companies and their networks, products, and services; nevertheless, to be sure that all providers understand the references in this Manual to affiliated companies and their networks, products and services, a summary of the affiliated companies and their networks, products and services.